The Provenance Research Project

 Collection work meeting criteria specified in Introduction.

-The artist, Paris; acquired by Karl Ernst Osthaus (1874-1921) for the Folkwang Museum, Hagen, Germany, 1913 ; Estate of Karl Ernst Osthaus, Hagen, 1921-1922; acquisition of Osthaus' Hagen Collection by the Folkwang Museum Association, Essen, 1922 ; removed as "degenerate art" by the Reich Ministry of Public Enlightenment and Propaganda, 1937 ; on consignment to Karl Buchholz, Berlin; to Buchholz Gallery (Curt Valentin), New York; acquired by The Museum of Modern Art, April 13, 1939 (Abby Aldrich Rockefeller Fund) .
+The artist, Paris; acquired by Karl Ernst Osthaus (1874-1921) for the Folkwang Museum, Hagen, Germany, 1913 ; Estate of Karl Ernst Osthaus, Hagen, 1921-1922; acquisition of Osthaus' Hagen Collection by the Folkwang Museum Association, Essen, 1922 ; removed as "degenerate art" by the Reich Ministry for Public Enlightenment and Propaganda, 1937 ; on consignment to Karl Buchholz, Berlin; to Buchholz Gallery (Curt Valentin), New York; acquired by The Museum of Modern Art, April 13, 1939 (Abby Aldrich Rockefeller Fund) .

 Laurie Stein, "The History and Reception of Matisse's Bathers with a Turtle in Germany, 1908-1939," Henri Matisse.
 Bathers with Turtle, The Saint Louis Art Museum Bulletin (Fall 1998), p.
 54. The painting was shipped from Paris on November 27, 1913.
 It arrived in Hagen at the end of December (letter Karl Ernst Osthaus to Henri Matisse, December 30, 1913, KEO-Archive, NACI 184/1-2).